Terms of Service – Album design

 1.2 When ordering your album, the size you specify will apply to a SPREAD and not a page, unless specified otherwise.
 For example, if you order an album size of 30x80 c"m, the entire SPREAD will be 30 c"m in height and 80 c"m in length - and not a page.

 2. Limits of Liability

 2.1.
 Once we have delivered files to the client, the storage of those files are no longer the responsibility of Vinewood Studios.
 The client should not send original copies of files to us, as we are not responsible if files or media are damaged during transport, storage, or handling.

 2.2 Each album is sent to you for approval before print and revisions will be done if necessary.
-Once the client has received design or image files from us, it is the client's responsibility to perform a final check on spelling, dates, alignments, colors, strokes, duplicate spreads and other related issues which might not be easily visible via online proofs.
+Once the client has received design or image files from us, it is the client's responsibility to make sure that the requested revisions were done properly and to perform a final check on spelling, dates, alignments, colors, strokes, duplicate spreads, duplicate images and\or other related issues which might not be easily visible via online proofs.
 Our limit of liability cannot exceed the cost of our services or products provided.

 2.3 If our design or image service is not approved within 1 year of submission, we reserve the right to close out the project and to charge any remaining fee.

 3.1.
 Photographers that work with us on a regular basis will have a "global instruction file" with that will contain global design instructions for all albums of a specific photographer.
 We also advise in providing us with static sizes and static spread numbers for each type of event that will have the same settings.
 These global instructions will be the base for our design work on your albums.

 3.2 Changes or additions to the global instructions can be made at any time but any changes\additions made will only apply to future albums and not to albums that have already begun design work on them.